CausalDisco/.github/profile/README.md

-# CausalDisco 🪩

-## Benchmarking and Analytics Tool for Causal Discovery
+# CausalDisco 🪩 Benchmarking and Analytics for Causal Discovery